 Being the capital city also means that people are busier than in the other towns in Kosovo; however, after working hours they’re all ready for a drink in one of the many cafes around the city.

-Tell us a fun fact of Pristina.
+Tell us a fun fact about Pristina.

 Pristina doesn’t have a river although it used to have one.
 Also, Pristina is known for having unstable weather with, sometimes, summer, spring, and fall happening within one day.